JustinLove/hostable/notes.md

+- text-only games?
+- offline management mode
+- update screenshots only on demand?
 - settable viewer/follower weight
-- offline management mode
-- text-only games?
 - reshuffling while adding tags
 - disconnect from chat when not relevant?
 - streams not found? - need more context information